huaxuyu/masscubedocs/content/docs/quickstart.md

 **Extra component for annotation:**

 1. `mzrt_list.csv` file: a csv file to provide the m/z and retention time for feature annotation.
-It was designed to annotate full-scan MS data or annotate the spiked internal standards.
+It was designed to annotate features using retention time (e.g. internal standards).
 A template can be downloaded from [here](https://github.com/huaxuyu/masscubedocs/blob/main/content/docs/mzrt_list.csv).
 It's **optional**.
-If not provided, the annotation will not be performed.

 {{< cards >}}
 {{< card link="../workflows/data_preparation" title="Data Preparation" icon="play">}}